 The Green Flag that can be seen flying from the flag pole is a recognition of achieving a standard of excellence in maintenance, management, community involvement, accessibility, conservation and sustainability.
 The Green Flag is awarded on an annual basis and is the recognised benchmark for Park’s quality.

-We are delighted to have achieved this for a twelth consecutive year in 2013 by the Keep Britain Tidy Group and are still the only Town Council in the Country to receive this award.
-Please click here for the latest Mystery Shopper Assessment Results.
+We are delighted to have achieved this for a thirteenth consecutive year in 2014 by the Keep Britain Tidy Group and are still the only Town Council in the Country to receive this award.

 Floral Displays, Borders & Trees